rafaqz/Stencils.jl/README.md

 ### Example: mean blur

-_benchmarked on an 8-core thinkpad:_
+_benchmarked on an 8-core thinkpad T14_

 ```julia
 using Stencils, Statistics, BenchmarkTools